DattaKaligotla/cinema-world-main/README.md

 in the Docker hub and possibly other issues, I could not have a working container solution that I had hoped for.
 Instead, I am writing a step by step comprehensive setup for this project.
 Feel free to contact me for any assistance if roadblocks occur
 ## Project Structure
+After you cd into the clone repo, cd again into `cinema-world-main`, which has the starting directory:

 - `src/main/scala/com/example/cinemaworld`
   - **AppDatabase.scala**: Contains the database operations and business logic.
   - **CinemaWorldApp.scala**: Defines the server and routes for the API.